Jesus and Nicodemus

 After retelling the story, the last point Jesus made to Nicodemus was this: just as Moses lifted up the snake, Jesus himself would be lifted up.
 By “lifted up” Jesus was referring to his death on the Cross to be sure, but also his resurrection, and ascension into heaven.

-And Jesus added, that everyone who looks to him – trustingly believes in him – will have eternal life.
+And Jesus added that everyone who looks to him – trustingly believing in him – will have eternal life.

 The Bible’s Most Popular Verse